-Community relations has decreased 15% from the 2022 budget.
-This decrease is the result of a rebranding project that finalized in 2022.
+Community relations has increased 70% from the 2022 estimates.
+This increase is almost exclusively costs associated with implementing the 2022 rebranding project and external signage.

-Professional memberships decrease by 3% representing the anticipated memberships maintained by the District in 2023.
+Professional memberships decrease by 28% representing the anticipated memberships maintained by the District in 2023.

-Office supplies, equipment shows an increase of \$15,241 in 2023 compared to 2022 estimates.
+Office supplies, equipment shows an increase of \$20,249 in 2023 compared to 2022 estimates.
 The need for office supplies and equipment purchases were significantly up in 2022 due to returning to full operations after COVID-19.
 Additionally for 2023, the District has planned a phased replacement of aged printers, purchases of Art Panels in the new museum and art gallery, furniture replacements at various branches, and additional signage.
 However, the District remains committed to focused spending plans for all libraries and departments.

-Photocopiers The 2023 budget remains flat compared to the 2022 budget.
+Photocopiers The 2023 budget shows a slight increase compared to the 2022 budget.